MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/concept-how-it-works.md

 3. AD returns the result to the agent and the agent filters this data before sending it to Microsoft Entra ID.
 4. Agent returns the SCIM response to Microsoft Entra ID.
 These responses are based on the filtering that happened within the agent.
 The agent uses scoping to filter the results.
 5. The provisioning service writes the changes to Microsoft Entra ID.
 6. If a delta Sync occurs, as opposed to a full sync, then the cookie/watermark is used.
-New queries gets changes from that cookie/watermark onwards.
+New queries get changes from that cookie/watermark onwards.

 ## Supported scenarios:
 The following scenarios are supported for cloud sync.